Farrington Gurney: History

-In the Domesday book, the village was known as Ferentone.
+In the Domesday Book, the village was known as Ferentone.
 The second part of the name is believed to come from the Gournays, its ancient possessors, including Robert de Gournay in 1225.
 When Sir Thomas de Gournay was implicated in the murder of Edward II at Berkeley Castle, his estates were confiscated; Farrington was later annexed to the Duchy of Cornwall.

 The parish was part of the hundred of Chewton.

 The manor house is believed to date from 1637, and the old parsonage from around 1700.

 Local industry included coal mining on the Somerset coalfield from around 1780 to sometime in the 1920s.

-An unmanned railway station, or "halt", existed in the village from 11 July 1927 to 2 November 1959, when the Bristol and North Somerset Railway line closed.
+An unstaffed railway station, or "halt", existed in the village from 11 July 1927 to 2 November 1959, when the Bristol and North Somerset Railway line closed.

 RAF Air Crash

 On 17 September 1944 a Royal Air Force, Airspeed Horsa I (RJ113) was taking part in Operation Market Garden.
-While en-route the aircraft exploded which caused the tail to separate and the glider crashed near Farrington Gurney, killing the two pilots and all 21 paratroopers.
+While en-route the aircraft exploded which caused the tail to separate and the glider crashed near Farrington Gurney, killing the two pilots and all 21 paratroopers of the 9th Field Company RE (Airborne).